esa/pagmo2/doc/sphinx/docs/python/tutorials/hypervolume.rst

     >>> hv.least_contributor(ref_point) # doctest: +SKIP
     3

-4. :class:`~pygmo.hypervolume.greatest_contributor` - Returns the index of a point contributing the most to the hypervolume.
+4. :func:`~pygmo.hypervolume.greatest_contributor` - Returns the index of a point contributing the most to the hypervolume.

 .. doctest::